 Personality

-Sets the tone and communication style across every response.
-Common options include friendly, professional, empathetic, and casual.
-Define a custom personality string to match your brand voice.
-The personality informs how the LLM phrases responses — it does not override specific instructions in Rules or Knowledge.Role
+The personality informs how the LLM phrases responses – it does not override specific instructions in Behavior or Knowledge.

-Specifies the agent’s stated function — for example, customer service agent, booking agent, or technical support specialist.
+Specifies the agent’s stated function – for example, customer service agent, booking agent, or technical support specialist.
 The role appears in the system prompt and shapes how the LLM frames its responses.
-Use Rules to define more specific behavioral constraints: terminology, compliance guardrails, and edge-case handling.Behavior prompt structure
+Use Behavior to define more specific behavioral constraints: terminology, compliance guardrails, and edge-case handling.Behavior prompt structure

 Establish the agent’s identity and functional scope, including tool usage instructions:Conversational style